Gentleman: William Shakespeare

-However, although only a gentleman could have a coat of arms (so that possession of a coat of arms was proof of gentility), the coat of arms recognised, rather than created, the status (see G. D. Squibb, The High Court of Chivalry, pp. 170–177).
+However, although only a gentleman could have a coat of arms (so that possession of a coat of arms was proof of gentility), the coat of arms recognised, rather than created, the status (see George Drewry Squibb, The High Court of Chivalry, pp. 170–177).
 Thus, all armigers were gentlemen, but not all gentlemen were armigers.
 Hence, Henry V, act IV, scene iii: